anandramakris/ga_capstone/execsummary/execsummary.md

 ## Process

-In each of the four main steps, after doing a train-test split, I fit four models on the training data and .
-The m
+In each of the four main steps, after doing a train-test split, I fit four models on the training data and scored them on both the training and test data.

+The first three steps involved three different sets of predictors: words for the first step, attributes (length, topic, sentiment, and number of function keys) for the second step, and characters for the third step.
+In the final step, I chose the most important features from the previous models and made them the predictors for the final model.

 ## Results